 They are telling you what you need to do in order to meet their needs and improve the relationship.
-You may decide that you don’t want to make the effort required to move things to a 10, but at the very least, you’ll know what they think it will take to get there.
+You may decide you don’t want to make the effort required to move things to a 10, but at the very least, you’ll know what they think it will take to get there.

 You want to get back to them within a reasonable period of time and let them know that a) you care enough about their needs to have asked in the first place and b) you’re quickly addressing the obstacles to their satisfaction.

 Once you‘ve begun to make headway towards reaching that “10”, you open the door for questions like, “Now that we’ve resolved that issue, who do you know that would appreciate the same level of service?”
 Clients are going to be impressed with service that is closer to a 10 than a 4, right?
 They’ll also be impressed with your dedication to sustaining the highest level of service – and isn’t that what it’s all about?

 Your relationships with certain clients may not be anywhere near what you think they are – and their concerns may not be anything like what you imagined.
 I suspect you’ll have a healthy fear of hearing some of the issues your clients bring up.
-No one wants to know that a key business relationship is only at a 4 (or worse).
+No one wants to know that a key business relationship is only at a 6 (or worse).
 But now you’ll have the opportunity to improve it.

 The only question that remains is: What do you need to do to get comfortable asking the question?

 Getting into the habit of asking, “How are we doing?” is a task in and of itself.
 I challenge you to ask 5 clients this question, every single day.
 If your clients are not calling you, call them with the question.
 Once you make it part of your routine, the asking gets easier—and your business relationships get better.

 If you run into any roadblocks, give me a shout.